StatCan/time-series-library/README.md

 <a name="Vector.get"></a>
 ### get(index)

-Returns he datapoint of a vector at a specific index.
+Returns the datapoint of a vector at a specific index.

 Example:
 ```javascript